When you get right down to it, largemouth bass have no business being anywhere near California.

-A relatively small reservoir at 7,000 acres, Pardee Lake is easy to overlook compared to many of the giant bass lakes in Northern California, including nearby Camanche Lake.
+A relatively modest-sized reservoir at a bit over 2,000 acres when full, Pardee Lake is easy to overlook compared to many of the giant bass lakes in Northern California, including nearby Camanche Lake.
 But doing so would be to overlook a lot of big bass.

 The lake supports abundant crawfish and is regularly stocked with trout.
 Big bass feed heavily on both, which make jigs and trout-imitating swimbaits the lures of choice.

 One of the great recurring patterns at Pardee Lake is fishing with trout-pattern swimbaits along the bank near boat launch sites.
 These are the areas where the Department of Fish and Wildlife release trout for stocking, and big bass know it.

 Pardee Lake’s greatest claim to fame is that it’s home to California’s current smallmouth bass record, a 9.82-pounder caught by Harold Hardin in 2007.
 Expect a few fat smallies in your catch.

 Another lake that’s mostly known for its spotted bass fishing, Lake McClure also supports healthy populations of largemouth bass.
 The 7,000-acre lake has plenty of prime habitat that provides opportunities to catch both species.

 The lake is fed by the clear waters of the Merced River, which originates in Yosemite National Park.
 Some of the best bass fishing is in the Merced River Arm, which is long and narrow, with lots of rocky points that hold fish.